Global Privacy Statement

 - processing payments for products or services purchased by Paul Hastings;

-products, processes and services;
+- developing new products, processes and services;

 - processing applications and transactions; and

 - further purposes disclosed at the time Suppliers provide Personal Information, or otherwise with consent of the Supplier.